jlangch/venice/doc/readme/macros.md

 `do..while`, `for` loops, or `new`.
 Venice macros allow the creation of new control flow constructs and to bend the language to your needs.

+> [!CAUTION]
-Macros are very powerful but come at the price to be not always simple.
-With great power comes great responsibility to the creator to not misuse it.
+> Macros are very powerful but come at the price to be not always simple.
+With
+> great power comes great responsibility to the creator to not misuse it.

 ## Macros vs Functions